smithjd/sql-pet/01-using-this-book.Rmd

 # How to use this book (01)

+> This chapter explains:
+>
+> * The prerequisites for running the code in this book
+> * What R packages are used in the book

 This book is full of examples that you can replicate on your computer.

 ## Prerequisites